Texas Tech University

 (1) Make timely payments on valid invoices in accordance with the terms of the purchase order or the contract.
 Payments cannot be made from documents such as sales orders, packing slips, etc.

-(2) Ensure that the invoice, purchase order, and when required, the receipt match in price, description, and quantity within tolerance limits (the lesser of 10 percent or $100, unless Payment Strategies Manager or Associate Managing Director exception is noted).
+(2) Ensure that the invoice, purchase order, and when required, the receipt match in price, description, and quantity within tolerance limits (the lesser of 10 percent or $200, unless Payment Strategies Section Manager or the Procurement Services Managing Director exception is noted).

 b.
 TTU requires a three-way matching process regardless of dollar amount on all purchase orders using the following funds: 11, 12, 13, 14, 21, 22, and 23.

 c.
-The payment process requires a purchase order, a receipt in TechBuy (in accordance with a. and b. above), and an invoice sent to Payment Strategies.
+The payment process requires a purchase order, a receipt in TechBuy (in accordance with a and b above), and an invoice to be uploaded to the purchase order in TechBuy.

 5. Payment Terms

-In accordance with Texas law, invoices shall be paid no later than 30 days after the latest of the following: the date the TTU department receives the goods, the date the vendor completed performing the services, or the date TTU receives a correct invoice for the goods or services.
+In accordance with Texas law, invoices shall be paid no later than 30 days after the latest of the following: the date the TTU department receives the goods or equipment, the date the vendor completed performing the services or partially completed the services if milestone payments are required, or the date TTU receives a correct invoice for the goods or services.

 Any payment made after the 30th day shall pay the applicable interest as required by Texas Government Code 2251.